muratk3n/thirdwave/en/README.md

 # Tweets

-Links to leaders in both parties have enabled BlackRock to successfully fight designation as a systemically important financial institution, keeping its trillions outside the Dodd-Frank regulatory perimeter.
+"Links to leaders in both parties have enabled BlackRock to successfully fight designation as a systemically important financial institution, keeping its trillions outside the Dodd-Frank regulatory perimeter"

 [Link](https://prospect.org/api/amp/economy/blackrock-rules-world/)